ABOUT VAGANOVA BALLET & RBA

 INSTRUCTOR

 Meiyi is the first Singaporean to train at the Bolshoi Ballet Academy in Moscow, Russia and has also successfully completed all levels of the official Bolshoi Ballet Academy's Teacher Certification Program.
-Having studied at the Academy directly, Meiyi has the firsthand experience and understanding of its methodology.
+Using her unique experience of having studied directly at the Academy, Meiyi has developed a successful coaching method that is firmly grounded in the Vaganova pedagogy.
+The result is that her dancers understand how to work their body effectively and achieve accuracy in their technique.